dcrapis/oceandao-wiki/FAQ.md

 ###

 - Q: More OCEAN tokens are in circulation via the grant rewards.
 Does this really bring more value to the Ocean ecosystem?
 What are the benefits of OceanDAO?
 - A: OceanDAO is a grants DAO with the purpose of growing the overall value of Ocean Protocol.
 Investing in the Ocean ecosystem is a critical aspect of this goal.
+A key requirement in OceanDAO is for capital to be allocated efficiently, by requiring each project to have expected ROI > 1.0 ([details](On-ROI)].
+This constraint ensures that there will be growth, and that the value of OCEAN grows more than the one-time gain of otherwise burning OCEAN.
 See [The Web3 Sustainability Loop](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e) for more details.

 ###